Italian car show finds new home in Milan for 2014

-"We want to give the automotive industry a springboard that can compete with the big European car shows," said Enrico Pazzali, chief executive of the Fiera Milano (FIMI.MI), the show venue.
+"We want to give the automotive industry a springboard that can compete with the big European car shows," said Enrico Pazzali, chief executive of the Fiera Milano, the show venue.

 Car companies spend at least one million euros per brand on a stand at a major international car show such as the ones held in Detroit, Paris, Geneva and Frankfurt.